-Although the national park on the German side itself is only 93.5 km², it is the center of a natural area of about 710 km².
+Although the national park on the German side itself is only 93.5 km², it is the centre of a natural area of about 710 km².
 It is no coincidence that we have previously highlighted the lush forests, with almost 40% of the park being forest.
-The countryside did not get gain popularity through its forests, but for its special sandstone towers and rocky gorges - just like Bohemian Switzerland.
+The countryside did not gain popularity through its forests but for its special sandstone towers and rocky gorges - just like Bohemian Switzerland.

 Saxon Switzerland also has no gigantic mountains waiting to be conquered.
 Its highest point is only 556 meters.
-But this should not hold you back to go to the German side, there will be plenty of sights here there as well.
+But this should not hold you back from going to the German side, there will be plenty of sights here and there as well.

 The 305-meter-high road between rock towers is the number one attraction in Saxon Switzerland.
 The breathtaking panorama attracts a lot of tourists.
 The 76 m long Bastei was mentioned as early as the 16th century, making it the oldest attraction in the region.
 You can enjoy amazing views of the Elbe and the surrounding Mardeltelle Valley.